 So you’re scoping out Frankfurt as one of your options as a new home in Germany?
 One of the most important questions you need to answer is: what is the cost of living in Frankfurt?
 You can cook your own meals, ingredients only from the local market, or go out to dinner every day: it all depends on your lifestyle.
-But there’s a number of things we can slap a price tag on, to give you a pretty good idea of what life in Frankfurt is going to cost you!
+But there’s a number of things we can slap a price tag on, to give you a pretty good idea of what your cost of living in Frankfurt is going to be!

-Let’s be honest, it doesn’t matter where you live: housing costs are probably going to make up the largest chunk of your bills.
+Let’s be honest, it doesn’t matter where you live: housing costs are probably going to make up the largest chunk of cost of living bills.
 So what does it cost to live in Frankfurt?
 Like every city, there are highs and lows, depending on where you want to live.
 Let’s take a look at the average rental prices for rooms, studios, and apartments in this metropolitan.

 What is the living cost for students in Frankfurt?”

 As a student, you’re probably going to spend most of your time away from home, so a room or a room in a shared apartment is one of the most likely candidates for your stay in Frankfurt.
 The price of your room will of course be dependent on where you live and what kind of amenities you can enjoy while you stay.

 What is the average rent for a studio in Frankfurt?”